This Policy was last updated on 13 February 2018.

 - implementing policies in relation to document storage security;

 - implementing security measures to govern access to our systems;

 - only providing access to personal or credit information once proper identification has been given;

 - our website protection measures including our DPS secure payment arrangements.

-The security of your personal information is important to us.
-When you enter sensitive information (such as credit card numbers) on our website, we encrypt that information using secure socket layer technology version 3 (SSL).
+The security of your personal and credit information is important to us.
+When you enter private information (such as credit card numbers) on our website, we encrypt that information using secure socket layer technology version 3 (SSL).
 When credit card details are collected, we simply pass them on to DPS in order to be processed as required.
 We never permanently store complete credit card details.
-We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
+We follow generally accepted industry standards to protect the personal and credit information submitted to us, both during transmission and once we receive it.